aldaprojects/api-puerta/README.md

+## This projects was made for a college project...

-## API para Sistema de Seguridad para el Control de Acceso a una habitación
+**REST API** for "Sistema de Seguridad para el Control de Acceso"

-### Funciones

-#### Usuario

-- NN Crear cuenta
-- NN Iniciar sesión
+REST API builded with **NodeJS**

+## It incluides:
+- create account
+- sign up
+- sign in
-- TK Modificar su nombre, username, password
+- modify account like name, username, password
-- TK Crear un grupo, automatico cambia a rol ADMIN_ROLE

-> NN -> no necesita token
-> TK -> necesita de un token para funcionar

-EN DESARROLLO ...
+- create a group for users
+- roles -> ADMIN_ROLE and USER_ROLE

+Also it contains __JWT__ for authentication